-- a) Except as disclosed in annual report of the Company for the financial year ended on 31st March, 2020, there was no related party transactions with its promoters, Directors or the management, their subsidiaries / relatives that may have potential conflict with the interests of the Company at large. - b) There were no cases of non-compliance by the Company, penalties, strictures imposed on the Company by the Stock Exchanges, or the Securities and Exchange Board of India or any other statutory body/ authority, on any matter related to capital markets during the last three years. - c) The related party details are disclosed in the notes to financial statements.
-The Register of Contracts containing the transactions in which Directors are interested is regularly placed before the Board for its approval. - d) There was no transaction with any person or entity belonging to the promoter / promoter group which hold(s) 10% or more shareholding in the Company. - e) No personnel have been denied access to the Chairman or members of the Audit Committee.
-The mechanism of Whistle Blower Policy and Vigil Mechanism is in place. - f) To the extent possible, the Company has complied with the mandatory requirement of this clause. - g) The Company has complied with all applicable Accounting Standards in preparation of its financial statements pursuant to the amended Schedule III of Companies Act, 2013. - h) As the Company does not hold debt instruments or does not have fixed deposit programme or any scheme or proposal of involving mobilization of funds, whether in India or abroad, it did not obtained any Credit Rating from any agencies. - i) The Company did not raise any fund through preferential allotment or qualified institutions placement during the year under review.
+0. DI ISCLOSURES a) Except as disclosed in annual report of the Company for the financial year ended on 31 st March, 2021, there was no related party transactions with its promoters, Directors or the management, their subsidiaries / relatives that may have potential conflict with the interests of the Company at large. - b) There were no cases of non-compliance by the Company, penalties, strictures imposed on the Company by the Stock Exchanges, or the Securities and Exchange Board of India or any other statutory body/ authority, on any matter related to capital markets during the last three years. c) The related party details are disclosed in the notes to financial statements.
+The Register of Contracts containing the transactions in which Directors are interested, is regularly placed before the Board for its approval. d) Except as disclosed in annual report of the Company for the financial year ended on 31 st March, 2021, there was no transaction with any person or entity belonging to the promoter / promoter group which hold(s) 10% or more shareholding in the Company. Ü I V e) No personnel have been denied access to the Chairman or members of the Audit Committee.
+The mechanism of Whistle Blower Policy and Vigil Mechanism is in place. f) To the extent possible, the Company has complied with the mandatory requirement of this clause. g) The Company has complied with all applicable Accounting Standards in preparation of its financial statements pursuant to the amended Schedule III of Companies Act, 2013. h) As the Company does not hold debt instruments or does not have fixed deposit programme or any scheme or proposal of involving mobilization of funds, whether in India or abroad, it did not obtained any Credit Rating from any agencies. i) The Company did not raise any fund through preferential allotment or qualified institutions placement during 1 -7 the year under review.
+1 the year under review.